EU-Vietnam economic and trade relations

 In addition, a new Market Access Agreement [295 KB] in December 2004 lifted all EU quantitative restrictions for Vietnamese textiles as of 1 January 2005, a very important step to put Vietnam on a par with WTO members such as China, well ahead of its WTO entry.
 In return, Vietnam agreed to open its market further in a number of areas of interest to the European Union, marked by the Framework and Cooperation Agreement [698 KB] in 1995.

-VN and the EU have sought to bring bilateral relations to a new height by conclusion a new Partnership and Cooperation Agreement on which, by July 2009, EU and Vietnam had already completed 4 rounds of negotiations.
+In an effort to bring their bilateral relations to a new height, Vietnam and the EU officially signed the EU-Vietnam Partnership and Cooperation Agreement (PCA) in June 2012 after nearly 5 years of active negotiations.
 This framework, aiming for deeper bilateral activities, will extend the previous aid and trade agreements to cover new areas such as economics, trade and investment, science and technology, natural resource, climate change and environment, security, health, education, research and many others.

 Managing the relationship